Your team is important and varied, working from all different locations and bringing unique collections of skills together.

 - View how team progress relates to the project’s plan

-- Create project templates or use already-made ones
+- Create a project template or use already-made ones

 - Define project requirements so that every team member is on the same page